-On this day in 1970, an avalanche crashes down on a ski resort in Val d’Isere, France, killing 42 people, mostly young skiers.
+On February 10, 1970, an avalanche crashes down on a ski resort in Val d’Isere, France, killing 42 people, mostly young skiers.
 This disaster was the worst such incident in French history.

 The resort at Val d’Isere was operated by a nonprofit youth organization and attracted many young ski enthusiasts.
 On the morning of February 10, most of the guests were eating breakfast in a large room facing the mountain.
 Suddenly, there was an explosion-like sound and approximately 100,000 cubic yards of snow came rushing down the mountain.
 Three trail workers who were on the hill were swept away and killed.